 I notice two things about this statement.
 For one thing, he has expanded the law from speaking or writing false witness to hearing or reading false witness.
 Expanding the law to claim other things to be sins beyond what the law stated is what the Pharisees did.
 (Which is different from what Jesus did in the Sermon on the Mount when He examined heart intent.)

-Another thing I wonder about here is, since he doesn’t give any examples of the falsehoods about others he was reading, how he knew for sure the things that were being posted were lies?
+Another thing I wonder about here is, since he doesn’t give any examples of the falsehoods about others he was reading, how does he know for sure the things that were being posted were lies?
 Is it simply because he wanted to maintain unity with certain people, such as in the case of the scandal involving Sovereign Grace Ministries/Churches, and so would refuse to hear anything negative about them?

 I wasn’t bearing false witness against brothers or sisters in Christ, but I also wasn’t deliberately protecting their names and reputations.